Alex Trebek Returns to 'Jeopardy!' Just Months After Stage 4 Cancer Diagnosis

 In a video posted Thursday on the iconic show’s official social channels, the Canadian-born host confirms he’s back at the podium for season 36.
 Trebek has hosted the brainy quiz show since 1984.

-“I’ve gone through a lot of chemotherapy, and thankfully that is now over,” Trebek says in a short video shared Friday.
+“I’ve gone through a lot of chemotherapy, and thankfully that is now over,” Trebek says in a short video.
 “I’m on the mend, and that’s all I can hope for right now.”

 The news comes just five months after Trebek revealed his diagnosis to fans.
 At the time, he said that although the cancer has a “low survival rate,” he vowed “to fight this, and I’m going to keep working.”